maximoskp/pytorch_tutorials/README.md

 - CNN MNIST.
 Visualize filters?
 - AE FF MNIST.
 - AE CNN MNIST.

 In all the above, add test set evaluation, possibly as a validation set.

 At some point, FF and CNN might need to get their own submodules, with their own encoder and decoder submodules?
 Tried it, seems messy...

-For the AE models, compute binary accuracy for each batch during training and evaluation / testing. https://pytorch.org/torcheval/main/generated/torcheval.metrics.BinaryAccuracy.html Also for the AE models, show how better results are with CNN, with the same bottleneck as FF (50) and with smaller model size (1MB compared to 4MB).
+For the AE models, compute binary accuracy for each batch during training and evaluation / testing. https://pytorch.org/torcheval/main/generated/torcheval.metrics.BinaryAccuracy.html

+Also for the AE models, show how better results are with CNN, with the same bottleneck as FF (50) and with smaller model size (1MB compared to 4MB).
+See inside the code of models/cnn_models.py for details.

 TODO:
 - VAE CNN MNIST. https://github.com/lyeoni/pytorch-mnist-VAE/blob/master/pytorch-mnist-VAE.ipynb